TextpressoDevelopers/textpresso_classifiers/docs/index.rst

 Welcome to Textpresso Classifiers Module documentation!
 =============================================================

-Textpresso Classifier Module (TCM) is a Python package to train and apply document classifiers to scientific papers, both in the form of pdf files and Textpresso Central documents
+textpresso_classifiers is a Python package to train and apply document classifiers to scientific papers, both in the form of pdf files and Textpresso Central documents
 (`CAS <https://uima.apache.org/d/uimaj-2.4.0/tutorials_and_users_guides.html#ugr.tug.aae>`_